mikeyhogarth/duckpond/README.md

 ## Usage

-Usage is demonstrated in '[the_solution_spec](spec/the_solution_spec.rb)', but in a nutshell you can create "duck" classes by inheriting from DuckPond::Duck.
+Usage is demonstrated in '[the_solution_spec](spec/the_solution_spec.rb)', but in a nutshell you can create "contract" classes by inheriting from DuckPond::Contract.
 This file should be commented extensively as it describes the contract the duck represents.
-The "quacks_like" method can be used to specify methods as symbols.
+The "has_method" method can be used to specify methods as symbols.

-    class MyDuck < DuckPond::Duck
+    class MyContract < DuckPond::Contract
-      quacks_like :length
+      has_method :length
-      quacks_like :to_s
+      has_method :to_s
     end

-Once you've declared a duck, you can use "binoculars" to see if objects quack like that duck:
+Once you've declared a contract, you can use "binoculars" to see if objects quack like that duck:

     obj = "Hello World"
     sighting = DuckPond::Binoculars.identify(obj)
     sighting.quacks_like?
-MyDuck
+MyContract
     => true

 There are other syntaxes:

     #This syntax gets all the comparison done in one line
-    DuckPond::Binoculars.confirm(obj, MyDuck)
+    DuckPond::Binoculars.confirm(obj, MyContract)
     => true

     #This syntax does the same thing, but raises an excaption instead of returning false
-    DuckPond::Binoculars.confirm!(obj, MyDuck)
+    DuckPond::Binoculars.confirm!(obj, MyContract)

-Ducks can be combined into composite "super ducks" - ducks which are made up of various other ducks:
+Ducks can be combined into composite "super contracts" - contracts which are made up of various other contracts.
+This ties in with the reccomendation of preferring composition over inheritance:

-    class MySuperDuck < DuckPond::Duck
+    class MyCompositeConrtact < DuckPond::Contract
-      quacks_like MyDuck
-      quacks_like MyOtherDuck
+      include_methods_from MyContract
+      include_methods_from MyOtherContract
     end

-the "quacks_like" methods have been aliased to "looks_like" too - you can say something "looks_like" or "quacks_like" any item, whichever you prefer.

 A *serious duck* might look like this:

-    class IEmailable < DuckPond::Duck
+    class IEmailable < DuckPond::Contract
       #send: should send the results of :message via email to :to
-      looks_like :send
+      has_method :send

       #to: Should be an email address to which this will be sent
-      looks_like :to
+      has_method :to

       #message: The message to send
-      looks_like :message
+      has_method :message
     end

 And then be implemented in a method like this: